DARAEDom/web-app-ae1/README.md

 **Change of the plan**:
-- Knowing that html can be used to display contents, I decided to change my direction and instead use ejs technology to use back-end to render the pages and display data, I find it more comfortable
+- Knowing that html can be used to display contents, I decided to change my direction and instead use ejs technology to use back-end to render the pages and display data, I find it more comfortable ejs is included in npm as a additional module, which has to be installed

 *Things to think about*:
 - The same-origin policy (with CORS)